 Of course, it has been tried, and it’s safe to say it is the best tool to use when cutting plexiglass.
 A jigsaw is handy when it comes to handling several tasks.
 A jigsaw is a small handheld tool with a straight blade.
 It is normally used in workshops and garages for precise cutting, making curves and angles accurately on any piece of material.

 I will show you how to cut plexiglass with a jigsaw along with a few tips and recommendations to help you every step of the way.

 What Is Plexiglass?

-Plexiglass is the transparent plastic commonly known as acrylic glass.
+Plexiglass is transparent plastic commonly known as acrylic glass.
 It normally goes by different brand names like plexiglass, Perspex, Acrylite as well as Lucie.